-- No part of any undergarments, including boxer shorts, should be showing at any time and tops must comfortably overlap the waistband of bottoms. - Shorts, skirts, and dresses must be fingertip length or 4 inches above the knee, whichever is closer to the knee and without frayed edges. - Overly tight fitting or overly loose clothing may not be worn. - No bare midriff or plunging necklines.
+- No part of any undergarments, including boxer shorts, should be showing at any time and tops must comfortably overlap the waistband of bottoms. - Shorts, skirts, and dresses must be mid-thigh length or longer and without frayed edges or holes. - When leggings are worn, the shirt or blouse must cover to the top of the thigh in both front and back. - Overly tight fitting or overly loose clothing may not be worn. - No bare midriff or plunging necklines.
 Camisoles or spaghetti strap tops may be worn under a top that otherwise follows the dress code. - Tops with straps measuring less than two inches wide are not permitted.
-Spaghetti straps, halter tops, strapless or off the shoulder tops are not permitted. - Hooded sweatshirt and hooded tops may be worn to school, but when in the building, the hood may not be worn over the head. - Footwear should be safe and appropriate.
+Spaghetti straps, halter tops, strapless or off the shoulder tops are not permitted. - Hooded sweatshirts and hooded tops may be worn to school, but when in the building, the hood may not be worn over the head. - Footwear should be safe and appropriate.
 Flip-flops and bare feet are never permitted.
-Sandals/shoes that have open toes and open back are not permitted.
+Sandals/shoes that have both open toes and open back are not permitted.
 All shoes must have a covered front and top or a strap around the heel.